nwenhui/ee4210-ca2/readme.txt

     gcc -o s2 s2_udp.c
 3. To run the TCP server S2, use the command:
     ./s2 <port number>
-4. Open another terminal/bash/command line window and use netcat to start a connection with the server using the command: nc -u 127.0.0.1 <port number>
+4. Open another terminal/bash/command line window on the same device and use netcat to start a connection with the server using the command: nc -u 127.0.0.1 <port number>
 5. Once connected via netcat, send a basic HTTP/1.1 GET request to the server.
     GET / HTTP/1.1